What Luna Mia Farm

 is all about

-We are seed keepers and guardians of biodiversity.
+We are seed keepers and stewards of the land.
 We are a Mayan-Canadian family who strives to keep traditional knowledge alive through seed saving, farming, and teaching on our regenerative farm.
-“Regenerative” means we grow amaranth in a way that actively improves the soil and boosts biodiversity.
+“Regenerative” for us means we grow food in a way that actively improves the soil and boosts biodiversity.

 Sustainability is at the root of everything we do.
 We work with nature to improve the land – rather than against it – and manage our farm as a living ecosystem.